langwatch/langwatch/README.md

 [Set up your project](https://app.langwatch.ai) on LangWatch to generate your API key.

+That's it!
+All your LLM calls will now be automatically captured on LangWatch, for monitoring, analytics and evaluations.

-For integration details of other LLMs and frameworks, refer our [documentation](https://docs.langwatch.ai/).
+For more advanced tracking and integration details of other languages like **TypeScript** and frameworks like **LangChain**, refer our [documentation](https://docs.langwatch.ai/).

 ## DSPy Visualizer Quickstart